Live Shipping Estimates - Available Right Now

 Heavy Equipment Transport specializes in delivering large shipments.
 We handle more than 1,500 container deliveries every year, which helps you save around 18% on costs.
 You can rely on us for trustworthy transportation solutions that meet your needs.

 As a licensed transport company with necessary insurance and quality certifications, we have been recognized as one of the fastest-growing companies for the past seven years.
+With over 16 years of experience, our team of 140 logistics professionals operates from Florida, Kentucky and Mexico, dedicated to excellent service.

 • Experience: HET has over 13 years of experience in transporting containers between the United States and Mexico.